googlefonts/emoji-metadata/README.md

 This repository provides metadata to support UX around emoji.
 In particular, it describes how to construct an emoji picker with full support for skin tones.

-`emoji_13_1_ordering.json` describes a grid layout for an emoji picker with 9 emoji per row for Emoji 13.1.
-As emoji evolves new orderings will be added, such as for Emoji 14.0.
+The json files describe a grid layout for an emoji picker with 9 emoji per row:

+* `emoji_13_0_ordering.json` for Emoji 13.0.
+* `emoji_13_1_ordering.json` for Emoji 13.1.
+* `emoji_14_0_ordering.json` for Emoji 14.0.
+* `emoji_15_0_ordering.json` for Emoji 15.0.

+As emoji evolves new orderings will be added.

 A snippet is shown annotated below:

 ```js
   {